dvn/dvn-sourceforge2github/dvn-dev-on-github/quickstart/index.md

 Click Finish.

 NetBeans should detect 5 projects.
 Click Open Project.
-Select DVN-web and check Open Required and click Open.
+Select DVN-web and check Open Required (so that DVN-ingest is also opened) and click Open.

 Expect to see a dialog about reference problems.
 We need to configure libraries in NetBeans.